 Is Gambling Legal in France?

-In order to serve the French population, the site operators must first be licensed with ARJEL.
-Online bookmakers must also have entered into formal agreements with the sports leagues governing any game or event that the sportsbook wishes to post odds on.
-Additionally, website headquarters must be located within an EU state.
+In order to serve the citizens of France, a site must first be authorized by ARJEL.
+Online bookmakers must have formal agreements with the sports leagues that govern the games or events on which the bookmaker wishes to offer odds.
+In addition to these requirements, the website's headquarters must be located in an EU country.

-A complaint was filed to the European Commission in 2006.
-EU member states are allowed to ban gambling for reasons of public interest such as addiction prevention or to fight organized crime but cannot allow domestic operators to enjoy exclusive rights to a market while blocking cross-border competition entirely.
+A complaint was lodged with the European Commission in 2006.
+EU member states are allowed to ban gambling for public interest reasons - such as preventing addiction or fighting organized crime - but they cannot grant exclusive rights to domestic operators in a market while completely excluding cross-border competition.

-At this time, the European Commission has closed all investigations into French gambling laws, satisfied with their licensing program which includes foreign website operators.
+Currently, the European Commission has closed all investigations into French online gambling legislation and is satisfied with the licensing structure of the program, which provides room for foreign operators to participate.

 How Does France Regulate Gambling?

-If a corporation wishes to provide services to the French people, they must first acquire the proper license from the proper government agency.
-They are available for providers hoping to offer poker, sports gambling, or horse track betting, with each activity requiring a specific license.
+If a company wishes to offer services to the French, it must first obtain the appropriate license from the relevant government authority.
+Licenses are available for operators wishing to offer poker, sports betting or horse track betting to the French public, with each activity requiring a specifically tailored license.
 Many sites choose to apply for all three.

-After submitting an application, ARJEL begins their review process.
-They research numerous legal, financial, and technical factors, including agreements with major sports associations and the software the betting website will use.
-The entire licensing process may not take longer than four months, by law.
+Once a candidate submits an application, ARJEL begins its review process.
+They examine a variety of legal, financial and technical aspects, including contracts with major sports governing bodies and the actual software that the online betting site will use.
+By law, the entire licensing process cannot take longer than four months.

 France’s History with Gambling